EXCLUSIVE: Frank Wade's Aunt Speaks Out After Nephew Gunned Down In East Norriton Bowling Alley

 “I never thought that I would be doing this for someone so close,” Wade’s aunt said.

-Wade’s aunt says the father of two was planning to visit his mother after going bowling with friends that night.
+Wade’s aunt says the father of two was planning to visit his mother after going out with friends that night.

-“She said he called and said, ‘Mom, I’m gonna come get you when I’m done so I can get you the TV,'” Wade’s aunt said.READ MORE: Red Cross In Desperate Need Of Healthy Blood Donors To Cover Shortfalls Caused By Recent Winter Weather
+“She said he called and said, ‘Mom, I’m gonna come get you when I’m done so I can get you the TV,'” Wade’s aunt said.READ MORE: WATCH: One-On-One With Sixers Coach Doc Rivers, Who's Built To Make Difference On And Off Court

 “I never seen that boy a day in my life.
 Never,” she said of Barnwell.